sig-gis/Liberia_NSC_ForestMonitoringTraining/05_CEO.md

 <img align="center" src="./images/ceo/CEO_imagery2.png" hspace="15" vspace="10" width="700">

-### *Tip for visualization parameters*
+### <span style="color: blue;">*Tip for visualization parameters*</span>
-Look for the imagery resource on the GEE library.
+<span style="color: blue;">Look for the imagery resource on the GEE library.
 There is often a sample visualization which you can use directly or adapt for your needs by adjusting the visualization using the GEE Map panel.
 You can adjust the parameters or apply an automatic stretch for your area to get something reasonable, then import the visualization and copy it by clicking the small blue box at the top of the code editor.
-Do not include the semicolon at the end of the copied parameters.
+Do not include the semicolon at the end of the copied parameters.</span>

 <img align="center" src="./images/ceo/CEO_GEE_imagery_example.png" hspace="15" vspace="10" width="700">